Marcelo Allende

-Marcelo Iván Allende Bravo (born April 7, 1999) is a Chilean footballer who plays as an attacking midfielder for Premier Soccer League side Mamelodi Sundowns and the Chile national team.
-Allende captained Chile at the 2015 FIFA U-17 World Cup and was the team's top goalscorer and is considered one of the top youth prospects in Chilean football.
+Marcelo Iván Allende Bravo (born 7 April 1999) is a Chilean professional footballer who plays as an attacking midfielder for Premier Soccer League side Mamelodi Sundowns and the Chile national team.
+Allende captained Chile at the 2015 FIFA U-17 World Cup, being the team's top goalscorer in the tournament and was considered to be one of the top youth prospects in Chilean football.

 Club career

 Allende started his youth career at Cobreloa.
 After Chile's participation in the U-17 World Cup, he caught the interest of Colo-Colo and Universidad de Chile for his signature, although neither move materialized.

 In 2016, the player transferred to Deportes Santa Cruz of the Segunda División de Chile in order to gain more playing time, making his debut against Naval.
 In his second season at the team, he scored his first senior goal against Melipilla, and became a regular starter, finishing the campaign with four goals.

 Allende had a two-month trial with English club Arsenal, featuring for their under-19 team at the Durban International Cup.
 The team won the competition, and the player was invited to further trials with the club.
 In April 2017, following a third trial, the English tabloid press reported that Arsenal had offered Allende a professional contract.